neumino/neumino.github.io/movies.md

-### The Royal Treatment
+### The Tiger Rising
-*Released on 2022-01-20, vote average 5.9*
+*Released on 2022-01-21, vote average 2*

-Isabella runs her own salon and isn’t afraid to speak her mind, while Prince Thomas runs his own country and is about to marry for duty rather than love.
-When Izzy and her fellow stylists get the opportunity of a lifetime to do the hair for the royal wedding, she and Prince Thomas learn that taking control of their own destiny requires following their hearts.
+When 12-year-old Rob Horton discovers a caged tiger in the woods near his home, his imagination runs wild and life begins to change in the most unexpected ways.
+With the help of a wise and mysterious maid, Willie May  and the stubborn new girl in school, he must navigate through childhood memories, heartache, and wondrous adventures.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/KWxJXZ3S3-g?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/AHxMGndzvEI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>